 Accounts and notes receivable are stated at the historical carrying amount net of write-offs and allowance for uncollectible accounts.
-The amount of our net accounts receivable and our note receivable approximates fair value.
 We establish an allowance for uncollectible accounts based on historical experience as well as any specific collection issues that we have identified.
-Uncollectible receivables are written off when a settlement is reached for an amount that is less than the outstanding historical balance or when we have determined that the balance will definitively not be collected (Note 16).
+Uncollectible receivables are written off when a settlement is reached for an amount that is less than the outstanding historical balance or when we have determined that the balance will definitively not be collected (Note 15).